BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-on-fire-with-the-truth.md

 <p>
 He invented the von Neumann architecture in 1945.
 1945!
 As if that were not enough, his reason for working on computing was a combination of wanting to save the world (The Manhattan Project) and wanting to pioneer artificial intelligence. --TODO add citation
-He was, of course, successful in both regards.
+And he was successful in both.
 </p>

 <p>